Highlights & Special Events

 Assessment Essentials for HPM Faculty (P10)

 Assessing trainees on hospice and palliative medicine skills is important to the growth of our field and the impact on our patients.
 This preconference workshop will concentrate on shared mental models around observational tools, use videos to train others around observational skills, mitigating bias in assessment, understanding, and creating competency-based assessments, and sharing new assessment tools from other fields and the ACGME.
+Participants will be able to practice these skills and bring them back home to their institutions.
+This session is for all those that work with trainees in Hospice and Palliative Care, particularly for fellows.

 Voices of Loss and Grief (P11)